mhe747/dawnboard/README.md

 ## I2C

 	I2C4 of the Beagleboard-X15 is connected to BeagleSDR.
-We then assume using /dev/i2c4 try to detect devices on I2C4 bus in Target :
+We then assume using /dev/i2c4.
+	We try to detect devices on I2C4 bus.

+	in Target :
 	$ i2cdetect -y -r 4

 	    0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
 	00:          -- -- -- -- -- -- -- -- -- -- -- -- --
 	10: -- -- -- -- -- -- -- 17 -- -- -- -- -- -- -- --